fbetteo/fbetteo-obsidian/bootstrap.md

 # Bootstrap
+#datascience
-Advanced data analysis from an elementary point of view.
-Shalizi.
+Advanced data analysis from an elementary point of view. #Shalizi.
 Chapter 6.

 The usual bootstrap concept is the **resampling bootstrap** or **non-parametric bootstrap** where we treat the original data as a population and we sample multiple datasets where each observation has equal probability and we run our estimation in each of those new datasets.
 A related version is the **smoothed bootstrap** where after resampling we perturb the observations with a small amount of noise.